 The aim of the countercyclical capital buffer is to protect the banking sector from losses that could stem from the build-up of excessive credit growth.
-The countercyclical capital buffer is built during the upswing of the financial cycle to absorb losses that may arise in a downturn of the financial cycle, and to continue supplying credit to the real economy.
+The countercyclical capital buffer is built during the upswing of the financial cycle to absorb losses that may arise in a subsequent downturn, without interrupting the supply of credit to the real economy.

 The Central Bank of Malta (CBM) assesses private credit variables and other banking sector indicators with the aim to decide on the need for activating the countercyclical capital buffer (CCyB).
-This note provides the rationale for the proposed buffer rate to be set at 0%.1 The main indicator is the deviation of credit-to-GDP ratio from its long-term trend.
-The analysis is also supplemented by a sub-set of additional quantitative indicators and also expert judgement.2
+This note provides the rationale for the proposed buffer rate to be set at 0%.
+The main indicator is the deviation of credit-to-GDP ratio from its long-term trend.
+The analysis is also supplemented by a sub-set of additional quantitative indicators and expert judgement.